TeamCodeStream/codestream-guide/docs/src/faq/client-logs.md

   This will open the finder where you should see a newly created zip file.

 **VS Code**
-- Go into your VS Code user settings and search for CodeStream.
-- Scroll down to the Trace Level setting and make sure it's set to "Debug".
-- Reload VS Code and then try to reproduce the issue.
-- Open the Output view (“View: Toggle Output” from the command palette) and select "CodeStream" from the dropdown menu at the top-right.
+- Reproduce the issue and then open the Output view (“View: Toggle Output” from the command palette) and select "CodeStream" from the dropdown menu at the top-right.
 Copy all of the output you see and save it in a text file.
 - Change the dropdown select to “CodeStream (Agent)” and grab that output as well.

 **Visual Studio**